 Seaver College COVID-19 Updates

-Seaver College is implementing plans to address COVID-19 for the fall 2020 semester
+Seaver College is implementing plans to address COVID-19 for the spring 2021 semester

 in coordination with the Pepperdine Restoration Plan.
 Additional information will